davidscholberg/goblocks/README.md

 Goblocks configuration is specified in [YAML](http://yaml.org/).
 The configuration file path is `$HOME/.config/goblocks/goblocks.yml`.
 A full configuration example with all available block types and options can be found at [config/goblocks-full.yml](config/goblocks-full.yml).

-Below is an example of what the comfiguration at [config/goblocks-screenshot.yml](config/goblocks-screenshot.yml) might look like:
+Below is an example of what the configuration at [config/goblocks-screenshot.yml](config/goblocks-screenshot.yml) might look like:

 ![screenshot-normal](config/screenshots/goblocks-normal.png)